Multiple choice questions in c

 Explanation:

-It is necessary to assign name of inner structure at the time of declaration other wise we cannot access the member of inner structure.
-So correct declaration is:
+It is essential to assign a name to an inner structure at the time of its declaration; otherwise, accessing the members of the inner structure becomes impossible.
+Hence, the correct declaration is:

 struct outer{